mcavs/R-open-dataset-packages/README.md

-# open-dataset-packages
+# R open-data packages

-This repository provides information about the R packages used to tidy access datasets in open data sources.
+Curating a list of open-data packages in R.

 ## Australia